f5devcentral/f5-agility-labs-nginx/docs/class2/module1/lab/lab1.rst

    .. note:: NGINX Plus now supports the newer ``3.11`` version of Alpine linux.
-      Let’s create add the creation of a NGINX Plus build for Alpine Linux version 3.11 to our CICD pipeline.
+      Let’s create add the creation of a NGINX Plus build for Alpine Linux version 3.11 to our CI/CD pipeline.

 5. Create a new folder called ``alpine3.11`` in this project under the ``Dockerfiles`` root folder.